mhfortuna/mvst-tech-challenge/README.md

 # 🚀 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+This repo is a monorepo configured with [Yarn Workspaces](https://yarnpkg.com/features/workspaces).
+Both the frontend and backend of the app are in this repo.

 ## Requirements 📋